twiddlingbits/twr-wasm/readme.md

    3. div - streamed input/output to a \<div> tag
    3. canvas - streamed or windowed input/output to a \<canvas> tag.
 You can specify the width and height by the number of characters.
 For example, 80X40.
 The font is fixed width courier.

-stdio can be set using twrWasmModule() and twrWasmAsyncModule() constructor options.
+stdio can be set using twrWasmModule() and twrWasmModuleAsync() constructor options.
 Commonly, if the options are not set, stdio is automatically set as follows:
    - twrDiv if a \<div> named 'twr_iodiv' exists
    - else twrCanvas if a \<canvas> named 'twr_iocanvas' exists
    - else debug